 - Engineers with an open source coding mentality: Tasks are discussed on pull requests once they're finished, but not in advance during grooming or sprint planning sessions.
-(They tend to operate in distributed team mentality.)
+(They tend to operate in a distributed team mentality.)

 - Teams are too small and hence not cross-functional.
 Example: A team is only working on frontend issues and lacks backend competence.
-That team will always rely on an other team delivering functionality to build upon.
+That team will always rely on another team delivering functionality to build upon.

 - Teams are not adequately staffed, e.g. Scrum Master positions are not filled and product owners have to serve two roles at the same time.